Best Joy Division Songs

 If I ever got in a car chase, this is the first song I'd want playing.

 Slow, atmospheric, and depressing.
-This song is what got be into Joy Division.
+This song is what got me into Joy Division.

-Full of powerful rusty chords and great duo of Peter Hook and Ian Curtis vocals
+Full of powerful rusty chords and a great duo of Peter Hook and Ian Curtis vocals.

-Back to the good old days, I remember seeing Joy Division about 10-12 times in the good old days.
-Still the only song in which I cried to, the final performance at Birmingham uni (I was there) and after hearing it in 1981 it was the definitive Joy Division Song
+Back to the good old days.
+I remember seeing Joy Division about 10-12 times.
+Still the only song to which I cried.
+The final performance at Birmingham Uni (I was there) and after hearing it in 1981, it was the definitive Joy Division song.

-I am glad someone agrees that this is their saddest song, as I included it in an essay about songs for different emtotions, for "sad".
-The emotion in this song is unparalelled in the joy Division cannon, and the fact that it's the last song Ian performed makes it even sadder.
+I am glad someone agrees that this is their saddest song, as I included it in an essay about songs for different emotions, for "sad."
+The emotion in this song is unparalleled in the Joy Division canon, and the fact that it's the last song Ian performed makes it even sadder.